Supplementary Credit Cards: What They Are and How They Work

 Supplementary Credit Card Earnings and Redemption Rates

 The earnings rates for supplementary credit cards are the same as the rates for the primary credit cardholder.
-Because the primary cardholder is financially responsible for all charges, they will receive the benefits of all rewards, regardless of which account makes the charges.
+Because the primary cardholder is financially responsible for all charges, they will typically receive the benefits of rewards, regardless of which account makes the charges.

 Who Needs a Supplementary Credit Card?